Create an Airwallex account today

 Can I integrate a payment gateway with my existing website or eCommerce platform?

-Yes.
-Airwallex integrates with platforms like Shopify and WooCommerce, letting you accept payments directly through your online store.
-Customers can pay using their preferred local method, and you can manage everything from one dashboard.
+Yes, Airwallex integrates with platforms like Shopify and WooCommerce, so you can accept payments directly through your online store with all transactions managed from one dashboard.

 What currencies and payment methods are supported by payment gateways?

-Most payment gateway providers in Malaysia support a wide range of payment methods, including major credit cards (Visa, Mastercard), e-wallets (Touch ‘n Go, Apple Pay and Google Pay) and local bank transfers through FPX.
-Airwallex supports over 160 local payment methods, including cards, e-wallets, and FPX.
-You can accept payments in over 130 currencies and choose how you settle, helping reduce conversion fees.
-Check your provider’s supported payment list to confirm available payment methods and currencies.
+Most payment gateway providers in Malaysia support a wide range of payment methods, including major credit cards (Visa, Mastercard), e-wallets (Touch 'n Go, Apple Pay and Google Pay), and local bank transfers through FPX.
+Airwallex supports 160+ local payment methods, including cards, e-wallets and FPX.
+You can accept payments in 130+ currencies and settle like-for-like in 20+ currencies.

 Do payment gateways offer fraud protection and chargeback management?